Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer SDK for .NET Standard Adapters since version 1.15 or newer.
+* Compatible with Lightstreamer SDK for .NET Standard Adapters version 1.15 or newer and Lightstreamer Server version 7.4 or newer.
+- For a version of this example compatible with Lightstreamer Server version since 7.0, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/tree/for_Lightstreamer_7.3).
+- For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.11 to 1.14, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/tree/for_Lightstreamer_7.3).
-* For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.10, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/tree/current_1.10).
+- For instructions compatible with Lightstreamer SDK for .NET Adapters version 1.10, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/tree/current_1.10).

 ## Final Notes
 For more information, please [visit our website](http://www.lightstreamer.com/) and [post to our support forums](http://forums.lightstreamer.com) any feedback or question you might have.
 Thanks!